 The Head of Centre and SLT will ensure that trained, knowledgeable staff are available to keep the exams office running without accruing late fees and disadvantaging students, if the need arises.
+Miss V. Wood (Deputy Head) and/or Mr H. Masood (Head of Seniors) will be available to step in if required.
 Potential problems include: